2024eli/ftc-website-14607/content/about.md

 ## About FIRST

 FIRST (For Inspiration and Recognition of Science and Technology) Robotics is a global STEM organization that gives passionate students the opportunity to enrich their studies in all areas of STEM and build science, technology, and engineering skills.

-The theme of this year's season, FIRST RISE, aims to “inspire citizens of the galaxy to work together, strengthening and protecting the Force that binds us and creating a place where collaboration and collective wisdom can elevate new ideas and foster growth”.
-FIRST organizes STEM robotics competitions for students K-12, such as the FIRST Tech Challenge (FTC), which engages high schoolers in a team competition to build a robot that completes a series of tasks on a playing field, and challenges them to promote STEM throughout their communities.
-Over 8,000+ teams from across the globe participate in FTC and its robotics challenges every year.
-Through this program, students develop vital skills in time management, planning, leadership, and teamwork.
-Last season, the FIRST progression of programs reached over half a million active participants from over 95 countries, and it only continues to grow.
-For more information, visit www.firstinspires.org.
+In the 2021-2022 season, FIRST® FORWARDSM presented by Qualcomm, FIRST® teams will explore the future of transportation.
+From the shipment of packages in rural and urban areas, to disaster relief delivery and high-tech air transit, teams will re-imagine faster, more reliable, inclusive, and sustainable transportation innovations that better connect and grow communities and economies around the world.

+This year, FIRST teams will address today’s global challenges related to United Nations Sustainable Development Goal #9, focused on building resilient infrastructure, promoting inclusive and sustainable industrialization, and fostering innovation.
+By encouraging FIRST participants to think about future transportation sustainability, we’re also empowering them to be the next generation of leaders and innovators, tackling the world’s toughest challenges.